cujojs/wire/docs/concepts.md

 This simple wire spec has three top-level components:

 * `message` - a String
-* `helloWired` - an AMD module with module id `hello-wired`.
-In this case the [module is a constructor function](https://github.com/briancavalier/hello-wire.js/blob/master/js/hello-wired.js), which wire.js will use to create an object instance.
+* `helloWired` - an AMD module with module id `app/HelloWired`.
+In this case the module is a constructor function, which wire.js will use to create an object instance.
 * `plugins` - an Array containing one AMD module to load.
 This module happens to be a wire.js plugin for referencing DOM nodes--read more on referencing below and in the [References](#references) section.

 ### References